METASHONGKONG/ESP8266-Lua-NEW/README.md

-# NodeOne OS V1.1
+# NodeOne OS Version 1.3

 http://www.funmetas.com.hk/nodeone/

 ## Overview
 This is the source code of operation System for NodeOne (1st generation).
 The main programming language is written in Lua.
+In the future, NodeOne OS Version 2 would be used in python!

 ##How to import program to the ESP8266?